 Liverpool for international visitors

 International travel to Great Britain requires a bit more thought.
 You will need travel insurance for sure in the United Kingdom.
-Medical care is not cheap and if you want good quality care it will cost you a fortune if you don’t have travel insurance.
+Medical care is not cheap; if you want good quality care, it will cost you a fortune if you don’t have travel insurance.

 The official currency of England is The Great British Pound.
 If you use your bank account from home, you will be stung with high transaction fees, while your mobile phone calls will all be charged at an international rate.
 These are just some of the things you need to think about,